 - Refrigerate your puree or separate it into 1 cup portions, place into freezer safe containers and freeze.

-• Be sure that your cookie sheet has raised edges because the pumpkins release a lot of moisture while baking.
+- Be sure that your baking sheet has raised edges because the pumpkins release a lot of moisture while baking.

-• Depending on the size of your pumpkins and how many you bake, the amount of pumpkin puree you end up with will vary.
-In my case, I ended up with 5 1/4 cups.
+- Depending on the size of your pumpkins and how many you bake, the amount of pumpkin puree you end up with will vary.
+The two pumpkins (shown above) gave me 5 ¼ cups or puree.

-• Homemade pumpkin puree will keep in the freezer for 6-8 months so you can enjoy pumpkin desserts for months to come!
+- Homemade pumpkin puree will keep in the freezer for 6-8 months if it's stored in proper, freezer-safe packaging.